mbishr/BlazorInAction/README.md

 13- I create new pipeline for security and code analysis.
 I use SonarCloud to demonstrate this step

-14- To strart using SonarCloud with Azure DevOps, I do the following:
+14- To start using SonarCloud with Azure DevOps, I do the following:

 - Create new access token in Azure DevOps with *code Read & write* permissions to use it with SonarCloud